Skip to main content

 The Alliance said that after months of delays and stalled negotiations from management, it was time for further action.

 Negotiations for the new enterprise agreement – which expired in June – first began in April.
-The Alliance has put forward a wage claim of 5 per cent per year, with a 15 per cent first-year increase to compensate for 3.5 years of wage freezes and to raise wages in line with the industry.
-Qantas has refused to increase its initial offer of 3 per cent per year.
+The Alliance has put forward a wage claim of five per cent per year, with a 15 per cent first-year increase to compensate for three-and-a-half years of wage freezes and to raise wages in line with the industry.

 “Qantas has a history of bad behaviour – ghost flights, illegally firing workers, rorting $2B from the public and paying millions in executive bonuses, price gouging customers – but no one has held them to account.”